-The Phase 1 public outreach occurred near the beginning of the planning process and included website updates and a press release.
+The Phase 1 public outreach occurred near the beginning of the planning process and included website updates and a press releases.
 The outreach was to notify the public that the planning process was starting, where to find more information, and how to participate.
-The public was encouraged to attend Steering Committee meetings.
-See Figure 3-3 to read the press release.
+The following sections describe activities that took place during Phase 1.